Charlie Heap was a bird obsessed toddler, then a bird obsessed child, then a bird obsessed teenager………. Well you get the picture!

 Vicki has the dubious pleasure of being Charlie’s wife.

 She played a major part in the fight to get planning permission.

-When not busy doing her day job as an embryologist, Vicki makes sure that the NCBP complies with the ever growing mountain of red tape and legislation.
+Vicki also makes sure that the NCBP complies with the ever growing mountain of red tape and legislation.
 She also acts as a part-time HR department, occasional caterer for Winter Owl Evenings and proof reader for websites and signs!